 What Is Term Life Insurance?

 Term life insurance is life insurance that guarantees payment of a stated death benefit during a specified term.
-Once the term expires, the policyholder can either renew it for another term, convert the policy to permanent coverage, or allow the policy to terminate.
+Once the term expires, the policyholder can do one of three things.
+Renew it for another term, convert the policy to permanent coverage, or allow the policy to terminate.

 The most common terms are 10 years, 20 years, and 30 years.